 Dr. Jake Keithley, C.Psych.

 Getting help looks different for everyone.
 Whether it is to manage anxious thoughts, feelings of low mood or depression, social problems, academic difficulties, or other concerns, reaching out to a psychologist is a critical first step.
 I have worked with children and adolescents as well as their parents for over 15 years and have been honoured to be a part of their growth and development over time.
-Below is a brief overview of the types of work that I do as well as my general approach with clients.

 I completed my PhD in the School and Clinical Child Psychology at the University of Toronto.
 I have worked in a variety of clinical settings over the years, including various school boards, Surrey Place Centre, and McMaster Children’s Hospital.
 I also provide clinical supervision to doctoral students in Clinical Psychology as well as School Psychology.
 I am registered with the College of Psychologists and am a member of the Ontario Psychological Association.
 My research interests have focused on the role that the school plays in promoting academic achievement and mental health.